SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-I-PT-M01-001.md

 External traffic:

-The SAP router and web dispatcher should be available in the demilitarized (DMZ) zone in order to filter appropriate traffic before entering through the firewall.
+The SAP router and web dispatcher should be available in the demilitarized (DMZ) zone in order to filter appropriate traffic before being routed through another firewall.

 Internal traffic:

 SAP systems should be placed on a separate subnet within the internal network.
-This allows an easier way to manage policies and protection for SAP systems.
+This allows an easier way to manage network access policies for SAP systems.

 Governance: